Alden Princeton Nursing & Rehab Center

 3/15/18 Failure to provide care and assistance to perform activities of daily living for any resident who is unable.
 The facility failed to ensure residents’ fingernails were cleaned and trimmed.
 Three residents were observed with long and soiled fingernails.

 Elder abuse and neglect come in many forms.
-The attorneys at Levin & Perconti have personally seen cases of everything on this list and more:
+The nursing home abuse and neglect attorneys at Levin & Perconti have personally seen cases of everything on this list and more:

 - Malnutrition and/or Dehydration